MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 keywords: immersive headset, performance optimization, VR, case study
 ---

-# Case study - Scale apps across devices with different capabilities
+# Case study - Scale apps across devices with different GPU capabilities

 This case study describes how a Windows Mixed Reality application can target various platforms with different hardware capabilities.
 Datascape is a Windows Mixed Reality application that displays weather data on top of terrain data.
 The application surrounds users with holographic data visualizations.
 Users can explore unique insights they gain by discovering data in mixed reality.